Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “This litigation has been going on now for ten years and, in that time, perhaps as many as half of the former gold mine workers with silicosis have probably died,” said Spoor.

-> In that time, perhaps as many as half of the former gold mine workers with silicosis have probably died
+> "In that time, perhaps as many as half of the former gold mine workers with silicosis have probably died"

 <figure>